benyakirten/translation-website/README.md

     sass sass/main.scss css/style.css --watch

 ### Hey, wait!
 The CSS isn't updating.
-It's a browser problem.
-You need to empty the cache or configure Flask to refresh them.
+It's a browser problem, but it should already be fixed with the app config.
+But you might need to empty the cache or configure Flask to refresh them more explicitly than I did.
 Or, if you're too lazy for that, copy the source HTML to a static file, direct it to the appropriate CSS file and then work on from there.

 ### Are you going to add features?
 Not really as of now, besides making it look less garish.
-But the point of this site was just to play around with some Sass and sharing the repository of a site I had already made.
+But the point of this site was just to play around with some Sass and to use a pip package that I'd made.
+But I do have future plans to design my own icon and maybe something for the backsplash.